Driving the Student Experience with Student Journey Mapping

 This should continue to evolve over time – never forget the data you use is generative, not conclusive.
 Begin by identifying the following four baseline cornerstones:

 How old are they?
 Are they married or single?
 What are their motivations for studying?
 Compile this data and create a persona for each segmentation.
 You can use this to align your email messaging.
+The email you send to a high school student will likely look very different to the one you send to a mature age student.
+Likewise students looking at undergraduate and postgraduate degrees — different people, different needs.
 Your content needs to speak directly to your persona, emphasise the benefits and experiences they are seeking and address any pain points or concerns.

 Map Out the Student Journey